Erechtheus/sia/README.md

     ./mvnw spring-boot:run

 This starts the backend without submitting results to the tips server, instead results are printed to the console.
-The server is listening on port `8080` per default.
+The server is listening on port `8080` by default.

 ### getAnnotation